SUHAIBCHEMBAN/M-CARE/README.md

 M-CARE Clinic

-M-CARE Clinic is a comprehensive hospital management web application built with Django.
-It features separate interfaces for admins and users, facilitating efficient hospital operations and patient management.
+M-CARE Clinic is a comprehensive hospital management web application built with Python-Django.
+It features separate interfaces for admins and users, facilitating efficient hospital operations,patient management and Student's admissions.

 Table of Contents